JoshuaGranger/_CLsearch/README.md

 >    FILE: 21BLSOL.CL    LINE: 78'''<br>

 #### Note:
-The results of this search are also logged into a file named _CLsearch.txt
+>The results of this search are also logged into a file named _CLsearch.txt<br>
-     _CLsearch.txt is created in the same directory as _CLsearch.exe<br>
+>    _CLsearch.txt is created in the same directory as _CLsearch.exe<br>
-     _CLsearch.txt is OVERWRITTEN every time this application is executed<br>
+>    _CLsearch.txt is OVERWRITTEN every time this application is executed<br>